Elliot-Evans-95/OSX-Bootstrap/Desktop_Bootstrap/readme.md

 ### How to run the Bootstrap

-Simply Clone / Download the repo and run the setup bash file
+Clone or download this repo and run the start.bash script